21 tips for building a LinkedIn personal brand (in B2B SaaS)

 The idea is, by adding value to the content marketing community, they’ll trust me enough to give their details for extra content.
 Those details can then be used by the wider marketing and sales teams.

-What are the telltale signs that you’re on track to reach your goals?
+What are the telltale signs that you’re on track to reach your personal goals?

 Saif: You should see an upwards trend in terms of the level of engagement with your content.